-Professional Hearing Screening and Evaluation
+Professional Hearing Evaluation

 Some people are nervous about undergoing a hearing evaluation.
 Maybe they're scared what the results will be.
 Will they need hearing aids after all?
 The hearing aid evaluations conducted at local Beltone offices are painless procedures that will help you get a handle on your hearing.
+View our testimonials from Beltone customers.

 Hearing tests screen and evaluate how well you hear a variety of sounds.
 They're recommended for anyone over the age of 50 or sooner for those who have been experiencing hearing loss symptoms.
 You no longer have to be wary of what to expect.